Ze-Rato/Maze-TI-BASIC/README.md

 Pretty self explanatory, you are a red dot on a maze and your goal is to get to the green mark on it.
 Use the arrow keys to move.

 Use *MAZEGEN* to generate a maze and only after the maze is genetared use *MAZEPLAY*.
 If you for some reason want to do a break mid maze you can abort the code execution with the 'ON' button.
-Then if you execute *MAZEPLAY* againn you continue from your wherever your position was before aborting execution.
+Then if you execute *MAZEPLAY* again you continue from your wherever your position was before aborting execution.

 NOTES:
 * The max width size is 20.